top of page

 As mentioned above in the 9Marks article above, unanimity isn't always Biblical (2 For 2:6, Acts 1:26) or necessary, but it is certainly preferred when choosing another pastor.

-If the majority is in agreement and they are unanimous that there is no sinful disqualification for the pastoral candidate and there are none of the reservations listed above, then I personally advise moving forward in faith and trust between each other and hiring the candidate.
+If the majority is in agreement and they are unanimous that there is no sinful disqualification for the pastoral candidate and none of the reservations listed above come up, then I personally advise moving forward in faith and trust between each other and hiring the candidate.
 If anything comes up that is concerning when the candidate is brought forth to the congregation, then deal with that issue with grace, Biblical wisdom, patience and humility.

 One thing must be clear: The American Church needs more Biblically qualified pastors.
 Since this is true, we must be committed to entrusting the role of faithful church eldership to "faithful men, who will be able to teach others also" (2 Tim 2:2) and encourage them to immerse themselves in regular teaching of God's Word (1 Tim 4:6-16).